Liover Peguero Player Props: Pirates vs. Braves

 Liover Peguero At The Plate

-- Peguero is batting .205 with a double, three home runs and a walk.
+- Peguero is hitting .233 with two doubles, three home runs and a walk.

-- In four games this year (33.3%), Peguero has picked up an RBI, and in three of those games (25.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Peguero has picked up an RBI in 38.5% of his games this season, with more than one RBI in 23.1% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored a run in five of 12 games so far this year.
+- He has scored a run in six of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.